 Study of the Impact of Fire Attack Utilizing Interior and Exterior Streams on Firefighter Safety and Occupant Survival

-This three-year study builds on previous research on fire service ventilation and suppression tactics (e.g., interior suppression versus “transitional attack”) to provide a comprehensive assessment of firefighting tactics on chemical and thermal exposures for victims trapped within a structure, and firefighters advancing toward the fire or operating in other parts of the structure.
+This three-year study evaluating fire attack methods builds on previous research on fire service ventilation and suppression tactics (e.g., interior suppression versus “transitional attack”) to provide a comprehensive assessment of firefighting tactics on chemical and thermal exposures for victims trapped within a structure, and firefighters advancing toward the fire or operating in other parts of the structure.

 While research at UL and NIST has shown transitional attack to be a viable option for rapid knockdown of a large volume of fire, there remains some hesitation about adopting the tactic for fear of endangering trapped victims and pushing heat and steam.
 Fire service adages such as “don’t put water on smoke” and “you will steam the victims” are examined in detail in the context of today’s modern fire environment to provide credible scientific information that can improve decision making on the fireground.
 Using full-scale residential structures in UL’s large fire laboratory in Northbrook, IL, several different fire scenarios are tested using tactics that include interior only and combined interior/exterior fire attack.
 The research generates important fire data that includes temperatures, heat flux, flow velocities, differential pressure, gas concentrations, and moisture content throughout the structure and provides knowledge on how flow paths and conditions in the structure are impacted with nozzle pattern selection and nozzle movement during fire suppression operations.